kenishia/sample-db2-api/start/README.md

 The variables (e.g. `${DB2_USERNAME}`) values must be provided as environment variables when the designer image is started.
 The provided environment variable values will then be substituted in when the connection is used.

-Optionally, you can edit the devfile.yaml to reflect the name of the api you are creating.
+Optionally, you can edit the `devfile.yaml` file to reflect the name of the api you are creating.
 Replace "sample-db2-api" and "stub-db2-api" with the desired name(s).
 (Lines 3, 5 and 23)
 ```
 metadata: